fxcm/FIXAPI/README.md

 ## Limit Order

-*	There are two cases of limit order base do TIF and they are different
+*	There are two cases of limit order base on TIF and they are different
 *	Case 1: TIF tag59 as GTC/GTD limit order: it work like entry order, because order will be executed in the future.
 If long limit price <= Ask.

 ```